opencontainers/runc/README.md

 ## State of the project

 Currently `runc` is an implementation of the OCI specification.
-We are currently sprinting to have a v1 of the spec out within a quick timeframe of a few weeks, ~July 2015, so the `runc` config format will be constantly changing until the spec is finalized.
+We are currently sprinting to have a v1 of the spec out.
+So the `runc` config format will be constantly changing until the spec is finalized.
 However, we encourage you to try out the tool and give feedback.

 ### OCF